Model Changelog

 Recent district council results have been blended into county baselines for Essex, Norfolk, Suffolk and East Sussex, giving fresher data than the 2021 county elections alone.
 Hampshire and West Sussex were excluded after testing showed the blend introduced more noise than signal in those counties.

-Upcoming County blend for remaining district councils
+Done County blend for remaining district councils

 Expected March 2026